 Because enrollment is limited and a clinic student's time commitments and responsibilities are great, selection is typically based on motivation, previous experience, and career goals, as well as ability to perform the work demanded.
+All clinics, except the Legislative Advocacy Clinic, require a two-term commitment.

 You may only enroll in one year-long clinical course.
 Students who enroll in a clinic should understand that their clinical responsibilities are not an excuse for failing to attend regular classes for which the student is registered.
-Clinics cannot be taken P/D/F. Students who accept a clinic position cannot drop after acceptance.
+Clinics cannot be taken Pass/D/Fail.
+Students who accept a clinic position cannot drop after acceptance.